shenxiaocam/NCLA/README.md

 Plese cite our paper as:
 ===
 Xiao Shen, Dewang sun, Shirui Pan, Xi Zhou, and Laurence T. Yang.
 Neighbor Contrastive Learning on Learnable Graph Augmentation.
-In Proceedings of AAAI Conference on Artificial Intelligence (AAAI), 2023.
+In Proceedings of AAAI Conference on Artificial Intelligence (AAAI), pp. 9782-9791, 2023.